osano/cookieconsent/README.md

 ## Version 3.0

-Version 3.0 is a complete rewrite from version 2, allowing us to integrate a few of the more features version 2 wasn't designed to be able to handle.

-The most substantual additional features are:
+Version 3.0 is a complete rewrite from version 2.
+The most substantial new features are:

 - the ability to GeoLocate and only show the addon to people in the relevant countries
 - callback hooks for showing/accepting/revoking the banner
 - support for different types of compliance, giving you the flexibility to obey even the strictest cookie laws
-- easy no fuss customisable styles
+- easy no-fuss themes and customisable styles

 ## Installation